sdodson/cincinnati-graph-data/policies.md

     4.15.13 :d41513, after d41512, 7d
 ```

-Best case, we select relatively current monthly versions which are approximately 14 days old at time of delivery
+Lowest latency case, each time we select the newest version that's at least 7d old.

 Candidate and Early Insights removed for brevity
 ```mermaid